 - Ever-bearing: These strawberries produce two to three harvests of fruit intermittently during the spring, summer and fall.
 Ever-bearing plants do not send out many runners and are great for small spaces or containers.

 - Day-neutral: These strawberries produce fruit throughout the growing season.
 Because they produce few runners, they are great when space is limited, but the fruits are usually somewhat smaller than June-bearers.
-They produce continuously if temperature remains between 35 to 85 degrees.
+They produce continually when temperature remains between 35 to 85 degrees Fahrenheit.

 Select a spot in full sun with loose, fertile soil with a pH of 5.5 to 7.
 Check with your local Cooperative Extension Service for a low-cost soil test, or purchase a soil testing kit.
 Test the soil in advance and add aluminum sulfate if the pH is too high.